 President Marcos will address at 3:30 this afternoon the formal opening of the Asian Development Bank (ADB) at its temporarily headquarters in Makati.

-President Marcos will address at 3:30 this afternoon the formal opening of the Asian Development Bank (ADB) at its temporarily headquarters in Makati.
+Background: President Marcos will address at 3:30 this afternoon the formal opening of the Asian Development Bank (ADB) at its temporarily headquarters in Makati.
 Takeshi Watanabe, ADB president; C.S.
 Krishna Moorthi, vice president, and the ten directors of the ADB will be presented to President Marcos by Finance Secretary Eduardo Z. Romualdez who is chairman of the board of governor of the BANK.

 The seven regional directors are Cornello Balmaceda (Phillipines), Byung Kyu Chun (Korea), Masaru Fukuda (Japan), J. M. Garland (Australia), Ng Kam Poh (Malaysia), P.V.R.
 Rao (India), and Khouv Bian Tie (Indonesia) while the three non-regional directors are Helmut Abramowski (West Germany), W. K. Wardroper (Canada) and Bernard Zagorin United States).